 The two get married in Season 5 and have a daughter named Hannah.
 Problems arise in the marriage because of inter-faith conflicts, and the two end up fighting, committing infidelity, and eventually divorcing.

 32) Samantha Sanders

-Steve’s mother Samantha adopted him when he was a newborn.
-Her husband at the time Rush was actually Steve’s real father which made things pretty awkward.
-She was also famous for staring on the 80s sitcom The Hartley House in which she had a young son named Chucky.
-Samantha later comes out as gay only to have her career threatened because of homophobia.
+Steve’s mother, Samantha, adopted him when he was a newborn.
+Her husband at the time, Rush, was actually Steve’s real father which made things pretty awkward.
+She was also famous for starring in the 80s sitcom The Hartley House, in which she had a young son named Chucky.
+Samantha later comes out as gay, only to have her career threatened because of homophobia.